StanGenchev/ShuttleMessages/README.md

 # ShuttleMessages
-Get messages from private rooms in Rocket.Chat
+Get report messages from user channels in Rocket.Chat.

 # How to install
 ```bash